'pgsnnmpd' is deprecated as of EDB Postgres Advanced Server v14. It isn't included in EDB Postgres Advanced Server v15 and later.

 After installing EDB Postgres Advanced Server, you must update the

-This command does not persistently alter the value of
+This command doesn't persistently alter the value of

 LD_LIBRARY_PATH.
-Consult the documentation for your distribution of Linux for information about persistently setting the value of
+See the documentation for your distribution of Linux for information about persistently setting the value of

-The examples that follow demonstrate the simplest usage of
+The examples that follow show the simplest use of

-pgsnmpd is based on the net-snmp library; for more information about net-snmp, visit:
+pgsnmpd is based on the net-snmp library.
+For more information about net-snmp, see the net-snmp documentation.

 pgsnmpd configuration file is named

 snmpd.conf.
-For information about the directives that you can specify in the configuration file, review the
+For information about the directives that you can specify in the configuration file, see the

 snmpd.conf man page (